grpc/grpc.io/content/en/docs/languages/go/generated-code.md

 linkTitle: Generated code
 weight: 95
 ---
-The following documents the latest generated code guide which uses generics.
-For documentation about the older version of generated code that did not use generics, please see the doc for [old generated code](/docs/languages/go/generated-code-old).

-This page describes the code generated with the [grpc plugin](https://pkg.go.dev/google.golang.org/grpc/cmd/protoc-gen-go-grpc), `protoc-gen-go-grpc`, when compiling `.proto` files with `protoc`.
+This page describes the code generated when compiling `.proto` files with `protoc`, using the `protoc-gen-go-grpc` [grpc plugin](https://pkg.go.dev/google.golang.org/grpc/cmd/protoc-gen-go-grpc).
+This latest version of generated code uses generics by default.
+If you're working with older generated code that doesn't use generics, you can find the relevant documentation [here](/docs/languages/go/generated-code-old).
+While we encourage using this latest version with generics, you can temporarily revert to the old behavior by setting the `useGenericStreams` flag to `false`.

 You can find out how to define a gRPC service in a `.proto` file in [Service definition](/docs/what-is-grpc/core-concepts/#service-definition).